 To stay afloat in the crowded industry, logistics businesses have no choice but to use digitalization logistics best practices to automate their processes.
 When processes are automated, all the data you need for planning and predictions is available and properly processed, resources are optimized, and you can make reasoned decisions that align with your company’s strategy.

 What you should consider before choosing any logistics software

 Only the wearer knows where the shoe pinches.
 Begin your search for logistics software with figuring out your own processes and identifying issues within them.

-We won’t describe all possible problems and solutions for optimization in supply chain management.
+We won’t describe all the possible problems and solutions for optimization in supply chain management.
 But we will empower you with a universal framework for finding your problems and deciding on an approach to solving them.
 An issue might lie deep in your processes.
 To dig it up, you’ll have to search your supply chain management processes from top to bottom.
 You also can address an experienced IT consulting and digital advisory provider and it will help you conduct such research.
 That’s what we did for one of our clients when digitizing a complex transportation business.
 Check out how we built this multiplatform shipping system.

 Four levels of supply chain management